ColinTreanor/Hackku2024_XRPL/README.md

 Flask's simplicity and the team's familiarity with Python significantly accelerated our development speed.
 It allowed us to focus on the logic and features specific to the XRPL without getting bogged down by the framework itself.

-By integrating Flask into our tech stack, we ensured that Koala Pouch's back-end was not only robust and efficient but also a product of a framework that resonates with our team's expertise and the Python community's best practices.
+By integrating Flask into our tech stack, we ensured that Koala Walla's back-end was not only robust and efficient but also a product of a framework that resonates with our team's expertise and the Python community's best practices.

 ## Quick Links
 - [Figma Designs](https://www.figma.com)